meyfa/ka-mensa-api/README.md

 ### Configuration

-Open up `config.ts` and configure to your liking.
+Open up `src/config.ts` and configure to your liking.
 Notice that network options are rather limited.
-If you want HTTPS support, CORS headers or advanced embedding into existing domain structures, you will need to set up a reverse proxy like nginx.
+If you want HTTPS support, CORS headers or advanced embedding into existing domain structures, you will need to set up a reverse proxy, such as nginx.

 You might want to change the plan fetch source.
 This will not impact ka-mensa-api's behavior but only how it retrieves its data.